bhall2001/moduops/UserGuide.md

 # Introduction #

-No re-hashing for what ModuOps is here.
-You'll find that elsewhere.
 Here's a quick and dirty guide on what you need to do to get ModuOps to work.

 The software is relatively flexible in how you can do things.
 There may be multiple ways to arrive at the same solution.
 With this flexibility comes a level of complication as well.
 It is possible to arrange things in such a manner that you do not end up with the results you'd expect.